ajesamann/scrub/README.md

 Width and height are styled using their identifiers first, and then their size.

 Identifiers: w = width, h = height, min-w = min-width, max-w = max-height, min-h = min-height, max-h = max-height.
-You can also you x or y for left-right & top-bottom identifiers. (ie. mx-20px (top-bottom))
+You can also use x or y for left-right & top-bottom identifiers. (ie. mx-20px would be equivalent to margin-left and margin-right 20px)

 Sizing: